mwiater/golangdocker/README.md

 This repository is a work in progress, but I'll do my best to keep the Master branch in a working state.
 Initially, this project was to create a boilerplate for containerizing Go binaries for use a K8s cluster.
 For now, just origanizing my notes in order to be able to replicate this process from end-to-end.
 The idea is to keep this narrow and succinct and be able to use this as a simple boilerplate for Go containers.

+## Topics

+This project is in three parts, each which build on the previous:

+##### 1) A simple but functioanl rest API app written in Go.
+This rest API incorporates:
+  * The Fiber Metrics middleware (API endpoint: `/api/v1/metrics`).
+  * Creating and serving API documentation (using `swag init`) based on Swagger specifications: `/api/v1/docs/`).
+  * A `YAML` configuration pattern for setting app variables.
+  * Basic Go endpoint tests.
+  * Building a binary of the app and embedding external files so that it is portable and self contained.
+  * File formatting for *.go files using `gofmt`.

+##### 2) Using the app in a Docker container, covering:
+  * Docker build concepts.
+  * Docker run concepts.
+  * Docker image versioning.
+  * Ways to make use of bash scripts for repetative tasks.

+##### 3) Using the Docker container in Kubernetes
+  * This section is the most incomplete, but should be in a working state.
+  * You should already have a working K8s cluster available for this section.
+  * Does not provide much background, assumes some basic knowledge using `kubectl`.
+  * This app will be deployed as a load-balanced Service across a Control Plane and 3 Worker nodes.

 ## Assumptions

-* IP Addresses: For the most part, disregard the hard-coded IP addresses in here (e.g.: my K8s cluster and VM IPs (192.168.*.*)).
+* **IP Addresses:** For the most part, disregard the hard-coded IP addresses in here (e.g.: my K8s cluster and VM IPs (192.168.*.*)).
 You'll have to sub in your own for your particular envionment.
 Right now, laziness!
-* I'm noticing a few instances where I'm using both `container` and `pod` to mean the same thing.
+* **Container vs. Pod:** I'm noticing a few instances where I'm using both `container` and `pod` to mean the same thing in the K8s section.
 Until I make them more consistent, assume they are interchangeable.
 A pod is basiically a container in in K8s context.
 While a `pod` can technically have multiple containers, for this demonstration, assume a 1:1 relationship.

 ## To Do